Adityakk9031/Support_LLM/README.md

 - DB-level constraints are enforced via Django `CheckConstraint` in `backend/tickets/models.py`.
 - Stats endpoint uses ORM aggregation (`annotate` + `aggregate`) only.
 - Frontend debounces classification as the user types and lets them override suggestions.

-## Known Limitations

-- Commit history is not created here; add commits as needed.